ActionDojo/actions-demo-walkthrough/content/workflows/first-output.md

     ![](./step-output.png)
     ![](./step-output-2.png)

 By reviewing the output of workflow runs, you can understand what actions were taken as part of the workflow, and any errors or bugs that were caught by that workflow run.
-This is helpful for debugging errors in your code.
 </h3>

 <h2>"Run Details" section</h2>